ajaffer/vehicle-detection/README.md

 I am using `YCrCb` 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.

-Following is an example of how I my code detects the vehicles.
+Following is an example of how my code detects the vehicles.

 ![alt text][image4]
 ![alt text][image42]